Internet Accuracy ProjectInternet Accuracy Project

 NOTE: The 2007 U.S. postage rate increase went into effect May 14th, 2007.

-The Governors of the U.S. Postal Service (USPS) have approved an increase in the price of a First-Class stamp to 41 cents, authorized the issuance of the innovative Forever Stamp (which is discussed in greater detail below) and approved shape-based pricing.
+The Governors of the U.S. Postal Service (USPS) approved an increase in the price of a First-Class stamp to 41 cents, authorized the issuance of the innovative Forever Stamp (which is discussed in greater detail above) and approved shape-based pricing.
 Those changes went into effect May 14, 2007.
 They did delay implementation of new prices for periodicals and requested reconsideration for some other mail classes.
 New postage rates for magazines and newspapers was delayed until 12:01 a.m. on July 15, 2007.

-2007 U.S.P.S. rate changes for domestic mail
+2007 USPS rate changes for domestic mail

 U.S. postage rates forOldNew (in 2007)